cityofsydney/Tech-startups-action-plan/README.md

 [![Deployment status from DeployBot](https://cityofsydney.deploybot.com/badge/45290642051912/57356.svg)](http://deploybot.com)

-We use the  [Foundation for Sites](http://foundation.zurb.com/sites) framework to deliver static code to our production folder.
+We use the  [Foundation for Sites](http://foundation.zurb.com/sites) framework to deliver static code to our distribution folder.
 It has a Gulp-powered build system with these features:

 - Handlebars HTML templates with Panini
 - Sass compilation and prefixing